Bechtle (BC8) Given a €92.00 Price Target at Baader Bank

-Baader Bank set a €92.00 ($106.98) price target on Bechtle (ETR:BC8) in a research report sent to investors on Friday morning.
+Baader Bank set a €92.00 ($106.98) price objective on Bechtle (ETR:BC8) in a report released on Friday morning.
 The firm currently has a buy rating on the stock.

 Bechtle AG provides information technology services primarily in Europe.
 The company operates in two segments, IT System House & Managed Services, and IT E-Commerce.
 The IT System House & Managed Services segment offers IT strategy consulting, hardware and software, project planning and implementation, system integration, maintenance and training, IT, cloud, and IT operation services.